Hamza River

-The Hamza River (Portuguese: Rio Hamza) is an unofficial name for what seems to be a slowly flowing aquifer in Brazil and Peru, approximately 6000 km long at a depth of nearly 4 km.
+The Hamza River (Portuguese: Rio Hamza) is an unofficial name for what appears to be a slowly flowing aquifer in Brazil and Peru, approximately 6000 km long at a depth of nearly 4 km.
 Its discovery was announced in 2011 at a meeting of the Geophysical Society in Rio de Janeiro.
 The unofficial name is in honour of Indian scientist Valiya Mannathal Hamza, of Brazil's National Observatory, who has undertaken research on the region for four decades.
 The Hamza "river" and the Amazon River form a geologically unusual instance of a twin-river system flowing at different levels of the Earth's crust.

 Description

 The Hamza and the Amazon are the two main drainage systems for the Amazon Basin.
 The reported flow rate of the Hamza, at approximately 3000 m3 per second, is 3% of the Amazon's.
 It runs west to east, some 4000 m below the Earth's surface, and follows roughly the path of the Amazon River.
 The Hamza is born in the Andes and empties in the Atlantic Ocean, deep under the surface.
 Its own water has a high salt content.